mbaumer/us_hep_funding/docs/_states/VA.md

 # VA -- Sen. Mark R. Warner (D) and  Sen. Tim Kaine (D)
 ## Committees
-Mark R. Warner is not on any of our key committees
+Mark R. Warner is not on any of our key committees.

-Tim Kaine is not on any of our key committees
+Tim Kaine is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this state has received: